eBooks

 “I enjoy talking to you.
 Your mind appeals to me.
 It resembles my own mind except that you happen to be insane.”―George Orwell, 1984

-Jorge Luis Borges taught me the nature of time, not from the laws of physics, and of perspective from which wisdom flows.
+He taught me the nature of time, not from the laws of physics, but from our position in nature.

 “Time is the substance I am made of.
 Time is a river which sweeps me along, but I am the river; it is a tiger which destroys me, but I am the tiger; it is a fire which consumes me, but I am the fire.”